nathanaelkane/vim-command-w/README.markdown

     nmap <D-w> :CommandW<CR>
     imap <D-w> <Esc>:CommandW<CR>

-Now you can press ⌘W to close buffers (or to close Vim if you've only got one buffer open).
+Now you can press ⌘W to close buffers (or to close Vim if you only have one open buffer).

 ### Other
 You can manually use `:CommandW` instead of `:bd` (or `:BD` if you use bufkill).